offscale/cdd-python/README.md

     pip install python-cdd

-### Developer
+### Master

     pip install -r https://raw.githubusercontent.com/offscale/cdd-python/master/requirements.txt
     pip install https://api.github.com/repos/offscale/cdd-python/zipball#egg=cdd

-## Purpose
+## Goal

+Easily create and maintain Database / ORM models and REST APIs out of existing Python SDKs.

+For example, this can be used to expose TensorFlow in a REST API and store its parameters in an SQL database.

+## Relation to other projects

 This was created to aid in the `ml_params` project.
 It exposes an `@abstractclass` which is implemented [officially] by more than 8 projects.

-Its `def train(self, <these>)` has a potentially large number of arguments.
+Due to the nature of ML frameworks, `ml_params`' `def train(self, <these>)` has a potentially large number of arguments.
-Additionally, there is a `def train_c(self, config)`, which accepts an instance of a `Config` class, or a dictionary.
-Finally: `ml_params` defines a CLI interface.
+Accumulate the complexity of maintaining interfaces as the underlying release changes (e.g, new version of PyTorch), add in the extra interfaces folks find useful (CLIs, REST APIs, SQL models, &etc.); and you end up needing a team to maintain it.

+That's unacceptable.
+The only existing solutions maintainable by one engineer involve dynamic generation, with no static, editable interfaces available.
+This means developer tooling becomes useless for debugging, introspection, and documentation.

-With current tooling there is no way to know:
+To break it down, with current tooling there is no way to know:

   - What arguments can be provided to `train`
   - What CLI arguments are available
   - What 'shape' the `Config` takes

 Some of these problems can be solved dynamically, however in doing so one loses developer-tool insights.
 There is no code-completion, and likely the CLI parser won't provide you with the enumeration of possibilities.

-## Example (REPL)
+## SDK example (REPL)

 To create a `class` from [`tf.keras.optimizers.Adam`](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam):